barkiayoub/RAG-Enhanced-Text-Generation/README.md

-# Retrieval Augmented Generation (RAG) Application using Mistral3
+# Retrieval Augmented Generation (RAG) Application using Mistral AI

 This repository demonstrates the deployment of a Large Language Model (LLM) with a Retrieval Augmented Generation (RAG) approach.
 It explains how RAG enhances traditional LLM capabilities by integrating external data for more accurate and contextually relevant responses.